ATIKWEBD/AI-DOCTOR-WITH-VOICE-AND-VISION/README.md

     pip install -r requirements.txt
     ```

-4.  [cite\_start]**Set up Environment Variables:** The application requires a Groq API key to function[cite: 1, 2, 4].
+4.  **Set up Environment Variables:** The application requires a Groq API key to function.
 Create a file named `.env` in the root directory of the project and add your API key:

     *`.env` file*: